sts10/tidy/readme.markdown

 - `tidy -ilp -o new_list.txt inputted_word_list.txt` Same as above, but the added `-i` flag removes any integers in words.
 Words with integers in them are not removed, only the integers within them.
 For example, "11326	agency" becomes "agency".

 - `tidy -l -o new_list.txt -r bad_words.txt inputted_word_list.txt` Similar to above, but ensures that none of the words in the bad_words.txt file make it on to the final list that is printed to new_list.txt.
 The reject list is case sensitive.

+- `tidy -t -o just_the_words.txt diceware_list.txt` If you've got [a diceware list with numbers and a tab before each word](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt), the `-t` flag will remove everything up to and including the first tab in each line ("11133	abruptly" becomes "abruptly").

 ## Installation